Intervention Overview

 World Games for Equal Dignity

-Our World Games for Equal Dignity project is part of our quest to build bridges from social science to other areas of life.
+Our quest for dignity aims at building bridges from social science to other areas of life.
 Why should games only celebrate violence?
 Why not dignity and love?
-Veteran Designer Peter Molyneux has said that he wants to put love into his next game, Fable 2.
+Veteran Designer Peter Molyneux, for example, promised to put love into his next game, titled Fable 2.

 World Relationships for Equal Dignity